waitwhat653/waitwhat653/README.md

 - 👋 Hi, I’m waitwhat653!
-(I really wnat my name to be waitwhat)
+(I really want my name to be waitwhat)
 - 👀 I’m interested in coding, programing, and reading (a lot).
 - 🌱 I’m currently learning all sorts of things!
 - 💞️ I’m looking to collaborate on nothing...yet!